-When examining whether the opponent is clearly identified, attention should be given to the nature of the opponent, that is to say whether it is a natural or legal person.
-If it is unclear whether the opponent is a natural or a legal person, or when the type of legal person (e.g. GmbH, KG, SA, Ltd) is not indicated, the deficiency must be notified.
+The opponent can either be a natural or a legal person.
+The name, address, legal form (for legal persons only) and contact details must be provided by the opponent.
+If it is unclear whether the opponent is a natural or a legal person, or when the legal form of the legal person (e.g. GmbH, KG, SA, Ltd) is not indicated, a deficiency will be notified.